SWIFTSIM/SWIFT/doc/RTD/source/GettingStarted/special_modes.rst

 (these numbers will add up to :math:`n-1`).

-This mode will slow down the code *considerably*, and it is not recommended to run on problems with more than :math:`10^{5}` particles.
-This mode must be run on a single node/rank and is only designed for pure gravity tests (i.e., DMO).
+This mode will slow down the code *considerably*, and it is not recommended to be run on problems with more than :math:`10^{5}` particles when ``--enable-gravity-force-checks=1``.
+For larger runs, sampling a sub-set of particles via the argument ``N`` of the configuration option is recommended.
+This mode must be run on a single node/rank, and is primarily designed for pure gravity tests (i.e., DMO).